TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 *tb*1 = 30 seconds
 (2) Send the macro *po* with the built-in keyboard to toggle the Power Keys Option to use the Menu (GUI+X + i,u,r or the GUI+R + shutdown + options command
-(3) Send the macro *ca* with the built-in keyboard to toggle a re-calibration option after a restart to ON/OFF
+(3) Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF

 Math-Greek-Algebra Keyboard:
-This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and greek algebra symbols.
+This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra symbols.
 It is sent to the PC as (hex) Unicode + [ALT] + [x] and can be directly entered into MSWord and in LibreOffice (also on Linux).
 The three control keys are [EXE] - send the symbol to the PC, [NXT] - next page of symbols, and [ESC] go back to the main Config layout.